tombrown3/mentee_task/README.md

 To understand the state, behavior, and identity let us take the example of the class Student.

     -The identity can be considered as the name of the student.
-    -State or Attributes can be considered as the breed, age, or color of the dog.
+    -State or Attributes can be considered as the class, age, or gender of the student.
-    -The behavior can be considered as to whether the dog is eating or sleeping.
+    -The behavior can be considered as to whether the student is studying or playing.

+   Creating an object

 ```markdown